The application for the 2023-2024 class of James H. Dunn, Jr. Memorial Fellows is now open.

 Please review the list of departments within the Governor's Office.
 You will be asked to select three (3) preferences.
 There is no guarantee that you will be awarded one of your top three choices; however, your preferences do play a role in the decision-making process.

-Deputy Governor Sol Flores – The Dunn Fellow for Deputy Governor Flores and her team will work directly on Health and Human Services and participate in the development and implementation of the Governor’s policy agenda.
-The Dunn Fellow supports the Deputy Governor’s oversight of state agencies including: the Department of Healthcare and Family Services, the Department of Human Services, and the Department of Public Health and Department of Children and Family Services among others.
-The Dunn Fellow also organizes the Deputy Governor’s portfolio of state board and commission appointments, as well as providing administrative assistance whenever necessary.
+Deputy Governor Sol Flores (Health and Human Services) (Chicago) – The Dunn Fellow for Deputy Governor Flores and her team will work directly on Health and Human Services projects and initiatives.
+The Dunn Fellow supports the Deputy Governor's oversight of state agencies including: the Department of Healthcare and Family Services, the Department of Human Services, and the Department of Public Health and Department of Children and Family Services among others.
+The Dunn Fellow organizes the Deputy Governor's portfolio of state board and commission appointments and supports the portfolio's strategic planning efforts.
+The Dunn Fellow also conducts research and writes memos on specific policy questions to help move priorities forward, as well as provides administrative assistance whenever necessary.

-Deputy Governor Jesse Ruiz – The Education Dunn Fellow will assist the Deputy Governor, and the entire education team, by conducting research and drafting reports regarding education team policy initiatives across the early childhood-to-higher education spectrum and the Abraham Lincoln Presidential Library and Museum.
-He or she will also provide support for day-to-day operations of the team, including but not limited to, monitoring and reporting on current events and news articles relating to education, organizing and supporting meetings with external stakeholders, and tracking team tasks and operations.
+Deputy Governor Martin Torres (Education) (Chicago) – The Education Dunn Fellow will assist the Deputy Governor, and the entire education team, by conducting research and drafting memos regarding education team policy initiatives across the early childhood-to-higher education spectrum.
+They will also provide support for day-to-day operations of the team, including but not limited to, monitoring and reporting on current events and news articles relating to education, working on appointments to state board and commissions, and facilitating and supporting meetings with external stakeholders.

-Deputy Governor Christian Mitchell – A Dunn Fellow working for Deputy Governor Mitchell will support the team’s work, which pertains primarily to energy, environment, public safety, and infrastructure.
-Primary responsibilities include researching and briefing the team on relevant policies and topics, and engaging with the agencies overseen by Deputy Governor Mitchell.
-Fellows will gain experience in all facets of executive governance through interacting with Governor’s Office and agency staff and participating in the crafting and implementation of the Governor’s policies
+Deputy Governor Christian Mitchell (Energy, Environment, Public Safety, and Infrastructure) (Chicago) – A Dunn Fellow working for Deputy Governor Mitchell will support the team's work, which pertains primarily to energy, environment, public safety, and infrastructure.
+Primary responsibilities include researching and briefing the team on relevant policies and topics and engaging with the agencies overseen by Deputy Governor Mitchell.
+Fellows will also be involved in appointing the team's extensive boards & commissions portfolio.
+Fellows will gain experience in all facets of executive governance through interacting with Governor's Office and agency staff and participating in the crafting and implementation of the Governor's policies.

-Office of Management and Budget (GOMB) – A Dunn Fellow in the Governor's Office of Management and Budget (GOMB) fills the role of a budget analyst.
-Primary responsibilities include examining and analyzing budget requests from state agencies, making recommendations and providing technical assistance on budget levels for agencies and programs, and assisting in the negotiation of issues related to the budget.
+Office of Management and Budget (GOMB) (Springfield) – A Dunn Fellow in the Governor's Office of Management and Budget (GOMB) fills the role of a budget analyst.
+Primary responsibilities include examining and analyzing budget requests from state agencies, making recommendations, and providing technical assistance on budget levels for agencies and programs, preparing reports on budgetary and fiscal trends, and assisting in the negotiation of issues related to the budget.
 Fellows interact with legislative and Governor's Office staff, agency representatives, constituents, and GOMB senior staff to help prepare the introduced budget each year for the State.

 Office of Lt.
-Governor Juliana Stratton – Dunn Fellows placed in the Office of the Lieutenant Governor are tasked with developing statewide policy recommendations on a range of topics impacting Illinoisans’ quality of life; supporting building relationships with key external stakeholders such as state legislators, agency leads, and national and local community leaders; and collaborating with staff to ensure the Office meets ethics and compliance standards.
-These tasks require Dunn Fellows to work directly with the Policy Director, General Counsel, Legislative Liaison, other department leads in the office.
+Governor Juliana Stratton (Chicago) – The Dunn Fellow placed in the Office of the Lieutenant Governor is tasked with developing statewide policy recommendations on a range of topics impacting Illinoisans' quality of life; supporting building relationships with key external stakeholders such as state legislators, agency staff, and community leaders; and staffing councils focused on gender-based issues, rural affairs, rivers, and military bases to support administrative and ethics efforts.
+These tasks require the Dunn Fellow to work directly with the Policy Director, General Counsel, Legislative Liaison, other department leads in the office.

 Please be advised that the application web page will time out in 30 minutes, and unsubmitted responses will not be saved.